denvermullets/joberino-portal-api/README.md

 gem install nokogiri
 ```

-I've heard from people that the `google-chrome` gives an error on install, but I think that's 'cause you already have Chrome installed.
+I've heard from people that the `google-chrome` gives an error on install, but I think that's 'cause you already have Chrome installed or it's an issue with Homebrew, I'm not sure which.
 Selenium runs a headless (invisible) Chrome browser to do the scraping.

+Speaking of Chrome issues, if your Chrome browser becomes out of date with your chromedriver the api just won't run and cites an out of date version.
+You just need to update it with `brew cask upgrade`

 If you encounter this error: